 Despite the challenges above, you can still use your accounts—even on a long holiday weekend.
 Mobile apps and websites still allow you to view account balances and request transfers or bill payments for the next business day.
 You can also use your debit and credit card for online and in-person shopping, but your available balance may change after the holiday.

-If you need to add funds to your account and a holiday is approaching, deposit cash or request that somebody make a wire transfer into your account.
+If a holiday is approaching, deposit cash or request that somebody make a wire transfer into your account.
 Those deposits should be made available for spending within one business day.
-Official checks and USPS money orders also clear quickly, and direct deposit of your pay should be available within one business day, and your employer might even deposit funds early.
+Official checks and USPS money orders also clear quickly, and direct deposit of your pay should be available within one business day.
+Your employer might even deposit funds early.

 If a holiday is going to cause you to miss payments, you may have several opportunities to make accelerated payments.

-- Pay the provider online: Service providers, such as utility or cable companies, often accept online payments with same day crediting.
+Service providers, such as utility or cable companies, often accept online payments with same-day crediting.
 Instead of paying the way you normally do, visit the service provider’s website, log in to your account, and see if you can make immediate payments.
 Have your card numbers or bank account information handy to complete the payment.